 § 14-10-127.
 Evaluation and reports--disclosure

-(1)(a)(I) In all proceedings concerning the allocation of parental responsibilities with respect to a child, the court may, upon motion of either party or upon its own motion, order any county or district department of human or social services or a licensed mental health professional qualified pursuant to subsection (4) of this section to perform an evaluation and file a written report concerning the disputed issues relating to the allocation of parental responsibilities for the child, unless the motion by either party is made for the purpose of delaying the proceedings.
-Any court or any personnel of a county or district department of human or social services appointed by the court to do such evaluation must be qualified pursuant to subsection (4) of this section.
-When a mental health professional performs the evaluation, the court shall appoint or approve the selection of the mental health professional.
+(C) When a mental health professional performs the evaluation, the court shall appoint or approve the selection of the mental health professional as the evaluator.
 Within seven days after the appointment, the evaluator shall comply with the disclosure provisions of subsection (1.2) of this section.
-The court shall, at the time of the appointment of the evaluator, order one or more of the parties to deposit a reasonable sum with the court to pay the cost of the evaluation.
+The court shall, at the time of the evaluator’s appointment, order one or more of the parties to deposit a reasonable sum with the court to pay the cost of the evaluation.
 The court may order the reasonable charge for the evaluation and report to be assessed as costs between the parties at the time the evaluation is completed.

 (I.3) In determining whether to order an evaluation pursuant to this section, in addition to any other considerations the court deems relevant, the court shall consider: